 “You want to be in entrepreneurial spaces because you want the challenge.
 One common theme that we talk about amongst the GVPs is that although the businesses we’re in may be considered ‘boring’ by many at a superficial glance, the operations and people that drive these businesses are anything but that.”

-Since starting this new role, Dwayne is managing a small team, has spearheaded an initiative to improve the accuracy and timeliness of financial reporting, and has implemented processes for better sales and inventory tracking.
-As a member of Mainely Grass’ senior leadership team, he is involved in the day-to-day decision-making processes driving the success or failure of the business.
+In this role, Dwayne managed a small team, spearheaded an initiative to improve the accuracy and timeliness of financial reporting, and has implemented processes for better sales and inventory tracking.
+As a member of Mainely Grass’ senior leadership team, he was also involved in the day-to-day decision-making processes driving the success or failure of the business.

 “I love it.
 It’s much more dynamic than anything I have ever done.
 Every day you come in, there’s a new challenge and opportunity and there’s rarely a clear answer to a problem.
 But you make an educated decision, move forward, see how things play out, and then re-evaluate when you have more information.
 There’s more excitement because I’m actually doing things that matter, and it’s gratifying.
 There’s a level of risk each day.
 If I don’t do my job, things will go poorly, and the business might not do that well.”

 Later that year, Chenmark entered into an agreement to purchase a Benjamin Moore paint dealer with two locations in Kelowna, British Columbia, and Dwayne was first to put his hand up for the CEO role.
 So, he packed up his wife and infant son and moved 3,000 miles west to jump headlong into his next adventure.
 Today, Dwayne is feeling inspired by the work he’s doing, while at the same time learning what being CEO really means.
 His former classmates are still wondering at times why he passed on opportunities to work with startups that are making headlines across the country to instead sell paint in British Columbia, but for Dwayne, it’s exactly what he’d been looking for, the chance to run his own company.